BunsoMendoza/boonscripts/README.md

-# a collection of littl scripts I have written to make my life more convenient
+# a collection of little scripts I have written to make my life more convenient